 By XVII Maratona de Programação IME-USP, 2013 Brazil

-The input is composed by several instances and it ends with the end of the file (EOF).
+The input consists of several instances and ends with the end of file (EOF).

 |Sample Input||Sample Output|